 Air is supplied here.
 The area is such a way that the kinetic energy of air is reduced and pressure energy starts increasing.

-The main function of the compressor is the compress the air comes from the diffuser hence it increases the temperature and pressure of the air.
+The main function of the compressor is the compress the air that comes from the diffuser hence it increases the temperature and pressure of the air.

 Kinetic energy gets reduced.
 It is an isentropic (Entropy remain constant) component.